It is a procedure that results in the intentional destruction of the thyroid gland.

 Remember, when you take radioactive iodine, you intentionally put radioactive substances into your body.
-Yes, it is true that this radioactivity is mainly limited to the thyroid gland, but there is still a small risk that you can transmit some of this radiation to others.
+Yes, this radioactivity is mainly limited to the thyroid gland, but there is still a small risk that you can transmit some of this radiation to others.

 This destruction of the thyroid gland tissue will permanently alter the thyroid hormone status in your body.
 After the procedure, you will be dependent on thyroid medications for the rest of your life.

-In reality, you are becoming a hypothyroid patient, which can be confusing for many patients, especially those who are undergoing radioactive iodine for the treatment of hyperthyroidism.
+In reality, you are becoming a hypothyroid patient, which can be confusing for many patients, especially those undergoing radioactive iodine to treat hyperthyroidism.

-While a smaller percentage of patients with toxic multinodular goiter or toxic adenomas develop hypothyroidism (10-25%) for a longer period of time.
-Once hypothyroidism develops, it usually requires life-long thyroid hormone replacement therapy.
+While a smaller percentage of patients with toxic multinodular goiter or toxic adenomas develop hypothyroidism (10-25%) for an extended period, it usually requires lifelong thyroid hormone replacement therapy once hypothyroidism develops.

-Many of the side effects associated with radioactive iodine have to do with the hypothyroid state that occurs after the procedure and not with the side effects directly associated with the procedure itself.
+Many of the side effects of radioactive iodine have to do with the hypothyroid state that occurs after the procedure and not with the side effects directly associated with the system itself.

-Weight gain after radioactive iodine: It is well known that radioactive iodine poses a potentially serious threat to your current weight.
+Weight gain after radioactive iodine: It is well known that it poses a potentially serious threat to your current weight.

 The risk of being overweight and obese has been reported (and shown) to increase dramatically after radioactive iodine ablation therapy.